Does IG Have an ISA in 2026?

 How Much Are Trading Commissions?

 Each trade costs £3 for UK and US shares.
 That’s significantly cheaper than many traditional brokers like Hargreaves Lansdown.
-If you trade frequently, those savings add up quickly.
+If you trade frequently, those savings add up quickly — and if you’re interested in more active strategies, I look at how IG’s fee structure holds up for higher-frequency day trading as well.
 IG also offers a Smart Portfolio option with no dealing fees if you prefer a managed approach.

 IG ISA Fees vs Competitors